 If you are going to shallow fry, then heat a pan add 1 tsp of ghee and oil.
-Once it's hot, place all the bread pieces and fry over slow flame.
-After couple of minutes, sprinkle the rest of the ghee and oil.
+Once it's hot, place all the bread pieces and fry over a low flame.
+After a couple of minutes, sprinkle the rest of the ghee and oil.
 Flip to the other side.

-Deep frying will make the bread to be very crisp, while the shallow frying will take longer time to become hard.
+Deep frying will make the bread be very crisp, while the shallow frying will take a longer time to become hard.